geogaddialex/poolLeague/README.md

 Important:

-S3 Lance games and finish S2 check
+Put All Time user season between latest and last seasons User MostPlayed doesn't need to show the users name Comments left by deleted users break site - delete all comments by user when deleting S3 Lance games and finish S2 check
 Deleting games should update socket
 Admin kick user from season; update socket